andrew/ultimate-awesome/README.md

 - [awesome-camel-k](https://github.com/BTDevelop/awesome-camel-k) - An Awesome List of Camel K resources to help you stay informed and secure! 🐫 + ☁️ .
 - [awesome-codepath-ut](https://github.com/bzsinger/awesome-codepath-ut) - A curated list of UT CodePath iOS student projects, links, and paraphernalia.
 - [awesome-deep-model-compression](https://github.com/chadHGY/awesome-deep-model-compression) - Awesome Deep Model Compression.
-- [awesome-plaintext](https://github.com/Chailotl/awesome-plaintext) - A curated list of plaintext software and resources.
 - [awesome-list](https://github.com/chalettu/awesome-list) - My awesome list for development resources and libraries.
 - [awesome-wso2-apim](https://github.com/chanakaudaya/awesome-wso2-apim) - This repository contains a list of awesome articles written on WSO2 API Manager.
 - [awesome-deployed-tools](https://github.com/chow-petit/awesome-deployed-tools) - A curated list of digital tools we use, ranging from project management, to artificial intelligence, to intelligence & knowledge gathering and content management.
 Commented, connected, by everyone and for everyone !.